-The fair value of accounts payable and amounts due to employees and consultants approximates their carrying values due to their short-term maturity.
+The fair value of accounts payable and amounts due to employees and consultants and convertible promissory debt and debentures approximates their carrying values due to their short-term maturity.

-The methods and assumptions used to measure financial instruments at fair value in the consolidated balance sheets are classified into three levels according to a defined fair value hierarchy:
+The methods and assumptions used to measure financial instruments at fair value in the consolidated statement of financial position are classified into three levels according to a defined fair value hierarchy:

-- Level one includes quoted prices [unadjusted] in active markets for identical assets or liabilities. - Level two includes inputs that are observable, other than quoted prices included in level one.

-- Level three includes inputs that are not based on observable market data.
+- Level one includes quoted prices [unadjusted] in active markets for identical assets or liabilities. - Level two includes inputs that are observable, other than quoted prices included in level one. - Level three includes inputs that are not based on observable market data.